qarmin/Automated-Fuzzer/README.md

 ## Automated Fuzzer

-This repo contains simple tool to create broken files and checking them with special apps(rome, ruff, mypy already are implemented, but it is easy to add support for any different app).
+This repo contains simple tool to create broken files and checking them with special apps(rome, ruff, mypy and more already are implemented, but it is easy to add support for any different app).

 This small tool I created mainly for my own use without much vision, and cannot be used directly via `cargo install --git`, but you need to modify source files to be able to run it(this is not too hard)